Last updated Aug. 17, 2021

-Starting in May, 2010, the government of Cuba requires that all travelers visiting from abroad purchase travel health insurance.
-The rule applies to all visitors from overseas as well as Cubans living abroad.
+Since a declaration made in May 2010, the government of Cuba requires all foreign visitors to purchase travel health insurance.
+The rule applies to all travelers from overseas as well as Cubans living abroad.

-For those visiting Cuba, the intent is to ensure that those on holiday have adequate travel medical coverage prior to arriving on the island of Cuba.
-The Cuban authorities will not allow anyone with outstanding medical bills to leave the country, so having travel health insurance prior to visiting Cuba is highly recommended.
+Before visiting Cuba, travelers should make sure they have adequate travel medical coverage.
+Cuban authorities won't allow anyone with outstanding medical bills leave the country, so travel medical insurance for Cuba is not only highly recommended, but it's mandatory.

 COVID-19 in Cuba

 Cuba has been hit hard with COVD-19 infections since the start of the pandemic.
 The CDC places Cuba at a Level 4.
 This is the highest level designation, meaning there's a very high level of COVID-19 in the country.
 It's strongly recommended that travelers avoid all travel to Cuba.

 At this time, masks are still required in public places.
 The U.S. requires all citizens and residents traveling to Cuba to test negative for COVID within 72 hours of their return flight.
 All travelers to Cuba are required to complete a health declaration card before entering Cuba.
 Upon arrival, travelers are required to take a mandatory PCR test at their entry point, followed by a mandatory period of self-isolation that can be done in a participating hotel, until they receive two negative test results.

 For the most up-to-date information, be sure to visit Cuba's official tourism website official tourism website.

 Health & Safety tips